About the Manx Music Festival

 - 2017 The Festival celebrated its 125th Anniversary with an exhibition, a gift of commemorative stamps for the winners and a certificate for every participant.

-The Festival is run under the auspices of the British and International Federation of Festivals.
+The Festival is run under the guidance of the British and International Federation of Festivals.

 Our next Annual General Meeting will take place on 23rd November 2018 and our Review of the 2018 Festival will take place on 22nd June 2018.
 All welcome.
 Call the Secretary for further details.